evocation-discord/eris-typescript/docs/getting-started.md

-# Getting started as a Eris Developer
+# Getting Started as an Eris Developer

 ### Prerequisites
 Eris is built to run on any kind of environment or operating system.